Who We Are

 I have had a high success rate in training dogs considered to be “untrainable.”
 I have rehabilitated more than 200 dogs in the greater NYC area since the inception of our company.
 I am a weekly contributing writer for Men’s Journal, writing on all things dog-related.
 I have had the opportunity to showcase my clients’ dogs by working in the entertainment industry with large canine breeds that were once problematic.
 I have worked with Comedy Central as a trainer/handler of a red-nose Pitbull for a sketch comedy pilot.
 I have also trained a Great Dane to became the star (as himself) in a theatre play, “The Rehearsal: Playing The Dane.”

-Also working closely with rescue organizations that include Project Pet, Ready for Rescue, Bobbi & The Strays, and etc., Taylor & Dina are dedicated to campaigning for shelter dogs in the New York City area who have been abused, neglected and discarded.
-Additionally, The Confident Dog connects with local police precincts to help abandoned dogs they find who are in need of shelter and food by providing temporary placement, whether it may be with The Confident Dog or in other foster homes.
-Usually these dogs require mental & physical rehabilitation in order to successfully find permanent families for them.
-The Confident Dog has re-homed many dogs and strive to continue to find loving homes to call their own.
+The Confident Dog works closely with rescue organizations, including Ready for Rescue and Bobbi & The Strays while also rescuing dogs independently on a pro bono basis.
+We campaign for shelter dogs in the New York City area who have been abused, neglected and discarded.
+The Confident Dog connects with local police precincts to help abandoned dogs they find who are in need of shelter and food by providing temporary placement, whether it is with The Confident Dog or in other foster homes.
+These dogs usually require mental and physical rehabilitation in order to successfully find permanent families for them.
+The Confident Dog has found a home for many dogs, and we strive to continue finding loving homes for misunderstood dogs to call their own.